warioishere/blitzpool/README.md

    ```
    Use `--sqlite <path>` if your SQLite file lives somewhere other than the default `./DB/public-pool.sqlite`.

 If the migration fails midway, drop/restore the Postgres database from the backups taken in step 1 and re-run the script.
 The SQLite source is never modified, so replays are safe once the target has been reset.
 After a successful run, point your deployment at the new Postgres credentials (`DB_TYPE=postgres`, `PG_*` variables) and start the services.
-The resulting Postgres data will live under `db/pg/<network>` when using the provided compose stacks.
+The resulting Postgres data will live under `full-setup/data/<network>/public-pool/pg` when using the provided compose stacks.
+Operators who previously mounted `db/pg/<network>` should move or copy their existing data into the new `full-setup/data/<network>/public-pool/pg` path before restarting.

 ## API